-E in a given iteration, then it
+E in a given iteration it's still not

 is successfully verified by GNATprove.

 Let's look at a version of

-Find where we use a loop invariant instead of an
+Find where we use a loop invariant instead

 loop invariant holds in every iteration of the loop (separately proving

-A are different from
+A are equal to

 E after the loop exits by assuming that the loop invariant holds in the

-|INIT||It should be provable in the first iteration of the loop|
+|INIT||It should be provable in the first iteration of the loop.|

-|INSIDE||It should allow proving absence of run-time errors and local assertions inside the loop|
+|INSIDE||It should allow proving the absence of run-time errors and local assertions inside the loop.|

-|AFTER||It should allow proving absence of run-time errors, local assertions and the subprogram postcondition after the loop|
+|AFTER||It should allow proving absence of run-time errors, local assertions, and the subprogram postcondition after the loop.|

-|PRESERVE||It should be provable after the first iteration of the loop|
+|PRESERVE||It should be provable after the first iteration of the loop.|

 and applies a function

-F to each of its elements:
+F to each of its elements.

 property, we copy the value of

-the loop in a ghost variable
+A before the loop into a ghost variable,

 attribute to refer to the value of

-When launching GNATprove on it, we see that
+When launching GNATprove, we see that

 invariant's initialization is proved.
 So are

-following the loop is successfully verified.
+is successfully verified.